 This part of the cannabis industry has grown so fast that now it even has its own holiday, which takes place on 710, or July 10th, because 710 spelled backwards is OIL.
 July 10th is now known as “The Day Of Dabs”.

-In this article we will take a look at the different methods used and some of the common terms that are used to describe the various options of cannabis extraction methods out there.
+In this article we will take a look at dabbing and some of the common terms that are used to describe the various options of cannabis extraction methods out there.

 How Are Dabs Done?